|

 private courses they wouldn't be able to play otherwise.
 It's a

 win-win for everybody."
+"My goal

 is to get the book out, cover the expenses and give the rest to charity,"